grcontin/SimpleLocalization/README.md

 1. **Specific Culture** — e.g. `en-US`
 2. **Parent Culture** — e.g. `en`
 3. **Default / Absolute Key** — if no translation is found in the hierarchy, the library returns the fully qualified name

-### 3. Static Contexts & Extension Methods

-Utility classes and extension methods often need to return human-readable messages but lack access to DI.

-*   **The Problem:** You cannot easily use DI inside a public static string ToRelativeTime(this DateTime date).

-*   **The Solution:** Access your translations directly.
-SimpleLocalization is global, thread-safe, and highly optimized for static access.

 ## Benchmarks (.NET 10)